 When pruning, trim from the outside, leaving the inner leaves intact.
 This will encourage your plant to keep producing more leaves from its center, and as they mature, they will replace the removed outer leaves.

-You can trim back the entire plant to about 1-2″ from the ground once it reaches 3-6″ in height, which should be roughly every 10-18 days.
+You can trim back the entire plant lettuce to about 1-2″ from the ground once it reaches 3-6″ in height, which should be roughly every 10-18 days.
 This method is referred to as “cut and come again”, and the plant will rapidly regrow, giving you a regular harvest.

 If the plant begins to produce a seed stalk, it’s time to remove that plant unless you wish it to produce seed.
 Any pest-damaged, wilted, or otherwise problematic leaves on the plant can be pruned out at any time.
 Don’t try to keep growing lettuce after it bolts as it will taste bitter and unpleasant.

 If you start seed in advance, you can easily transplant out lettuce into your garden beds once it’s ready.
-Space your loose-leaf varieties no closer together than 4″, cos or romaines no closer than 8″, and firm-headed varieties 12-16″.
+Space your loose-leaf varieties no closer together than 4″, cos or romaine lettuce no closer than 8″, and firm-headed lettuce varieties 12-16″.

-Pulling it out by the roots does make it easier to start another batch of lettuce in the same location after adding a bit more compost to the soil, so if you are succession planting, it might be be easiest to use this method and compost your roots.
+Pulling it out by the roots does make it easier to start another batch of lettuce in the same location after adding a bit more compost to the soil, so if you are succession planting, it might be easiest to use this method and compost your roots.